mandli/tsunami-models/README.md

 itself under review.
 Check back soon for a draft and how to contribute.

 **Cite as:**
 S. Marras and K. Mandli "MODELING AND SIMULATION OF TSUNAMI IMPACT.
+A SHORT REVIEW OF RECENT ADVANCES AND FUTURE CHALLENGES" \s\s
-A SHORT REVIEW OF RECENT ADVANCES AND FUTURE CHALLENGES" Special Issue: Interdisciplinary Geosciences Perspectives of Tsunami Volume 3, Geosciences 2020 (accepted for publication)
+In Special Issue: Interdisciplinary Geosciences Perspectives of Tsunami Volume 3, Geosciences 2020 (accepted for publication)

 | Model                  | SpaceDim.           | Equations | Turbul.     | Wavebreak. | FSI | MP  | SD    |
 |------------------------|---------------------|-----------|-------------|------------|-----|-----|-------|